evshiron/IngressCraft/README.md

 ## Directives

 A Portal is an Entity that accepts left click (Hack), right click with hand (Inspect, and further linking).
-Deployed Resonators will stay around and their distances to Portal are determined by the operating Agent.
-That is to say, a Resonator should have a Portal as parent.

-A Resonator is an Item that can be deployed by left click on a Portal, or be recycled by right hold.
+A Resonator is an Item that can be deployed right click around a Portal, or be recycled by right hold.

-An XMPBurster can be fired by left click, and damage Resonators around, or be recycled by right hold.
+An XMPBurster can be fired by right click, damaging Resonators around, or be recycled by right hold.

 A Mod can be deployed by left click on a Portal, or be recycled by right hold.